Manisha-Onkar/Chrome-extension/README.md

-# Tab Title Fetcher
+# Tab Title & LinkedIn Scraper Chrome Extension 🚀

-A simple Chrome Extension that fetches and displays the title of the current browser tab.
+A simple Chrome Extension that **fetches the title of the current tab** and also **scrapes LinkedIn profile information** like name, location, followers, etc.

+---

+## 🔧 Features

+- ✅ Fetch and display the title of the current browser tab
+- ✅ Scrape LinkedIn profile data (name, URL, bio, location, followers, connections)
+- ✅ Send scraped data to a backend API

+---

-## How it works
+## 🖥️ How It Works

+### 1. **Tab Title Fetching**
-1. Click the extension icon
+- Click the extension icon
-2. Click the "Fetch Title" button
+- Click the **"Fetch Title"** button
-3. The tab's title appears below
+- The tab’s title appears below

-## Files

-- `manifest.json`: Chrome Extension config
+### 2. **LinkedIn Profile Scraper**
+- Add LinkedIn profile links in the popup
+- Click **Start**
+- The extension opens LinkedIn links one by one
+- Extracts:
+  - Name
+  - Location
+  - About/Bio
+  - Followers
-- `popup.html`: UI layout
+  - Connections
-- `popup.js`: Logic to fetch and display title
+- Sends this data to your backend

+---

 ## Installation

 1. Clone the repo
 2. Go to `chrome://extensions/`
 3. Enable Developer Mode
-4. Click "Load Unpacked" and select this folder